Large Parts of Random Plane Partitions: a Poisson Limit Theorem: Introduction, Motivation and Statement of the Main Result

 We notice that a linear (one-dimensional) partition $\lambda$ has $2!=2$ aspects - partition $\lambda$ itself and its conjugate partition $\lambda^*$, while in the case of plane partitions, we observe $3!=6$ aspects obtained from the six permutations of the three axis in the solid diagram.
-(Here we prefer to use the MacMahon's term "aspect" \cite[Section 427]{M16} rather than "conjugate" used by Stanley \cite[p.
+(Here we prefer to use MacMahon's term "aspect" \cite[Section 427]{M16} rather than "conjugate" used by Stanley \cite[p.
 58]{S73}.)
-Stanley \cite[Section 3]{S73} showed that every plane partition $\omega$ has exactly one aspect $\omega^\prime$ obtained from $\omega$ by taking the conjugate partition of each of its rows viewed as linear partitions.
-It can be shown that $\omega$ and $\omega^\prime$ are plane partitions of the same integer $n$, that they have the same number of rows, and that the conjugate trace of $\omega$ equals the trace of $\omega^\prime$.
+Stanley \cite[Section 3]{S73} showed that every plane partition $\omega$ of the positive integer $n$ whose conjugate trace is $t$ has exactly one aspect $\omega^\prime$ with the same number of rows and trace equal to $t$.
+Suppose that the rows of $\omega$ and $\omega^\prime$ are numbered from top to bottom by $1,2,\dots$.
+The unique partition $\omega^\prime$ is obtained from $\omega$ by taking the linear conjugate partition of row $k$ of $\omega$ and writing then its parts in a non-increasing order on row $k$ of $\omega^\prime$.
 This correspondence explains why both (\ref{tr}) and (\ref{stangf}) hold.
 For example, using the conjugates of the partitions $11=5+4+1+1, 6=3+2+1,$ and $3=2+1$ of the rows in the partition $\tilde{\omega}$ displayed by (\ref{ep}), we obtain $\tilde{\omega}^\prime$ as

 whose trace is obviously $6$ and is equal to the conjugate trace of $\tilde{\omega}$.